Wake-induced variations in noise levels and amplitude modulation for two interacting wind turbines: Introduction

-Most applications in the literature have been devoted to an isolated wind turbine and few studies have considered noise propagation from multiple turbines.
+The literature on wake-induced propagation effects has primarily focused on isolated wind turbines, with limited research on noise propagation from multiple turbines.
 So far, the effects of successive turbine wakes for a row of aligned wind turbines have been examined by \citet{sunDevelopmentEfficientNumerical2018} using a single point source at the hub. \citet{shenAdvancedFlowNoise2019} have illustrated the overall sound pressure level for a wind farm of 25 turbines in real complex terrain.

+Simulations of the complete wind farm, accounting for both wake interactions and flow propagation effects, were also performed within an optimization framework \citet{nyborgOptimizationWindFarm2023}.

-Optimization of a wind farm layout including a noise criterion has been investigated by \citet{nyborgOptimizationWindFarm2023}.
-Despite these studies, sound propagation from multiple turbines has not been systematically examined.
+Despite these studies, the effect of multiple wakes on sound propagation has not been systematically examined.

+Moreover, propagation effects on amplitude modulation (AM), a critical aspect of wind turbine noise perception and regulation \cite{leeAnnoyanceCausedAmplitude2011, hansenPrevalenceWindFarm2019}, has not been thoroughly explored in the context of multiple turbines.

-In this study, we address this gap by considering noise propagation from a pair of wind turbines as a canonical case for multiple wind turbines.
+In this study, we aim to address these gaps by considering noise propagation from a pair of wind turbines as a canonical case for multiple wind turbines.

+Specifically, we investigate the effects of turbine-turbine interactions and multiple wakes on noise generation and propagation with an extended focus on AM.

 Four configurations are considered: a single isolated turbine as a reference, and a pair of turbines arranged either side by side, one behind the other, or in a staggered layout.

+Focusing on two turbines helps isolate propagation effects that may occur in larger wind farms.
+These four configurations reflect possible relative turbine arrangement within a larger wind farm.

 The paper is organized as follows.
 In Sec.~\ref{methods.sec}, the four configurations and the numerical methods are introduced.
 Sec.~\ref{inter_results.sec} presents the mean flow, the source characteristics, and the propagation effects.
 Sec.~\ref{noise.sec} details the average sound pressure level and the amplitude modulation around the wind turbine pair.
 Finally, concluding remarks are given in Sec.~\ref{conclu.sec}.